khchu93/LLMs/notes/Transformer.md

 2. **Embedding**: convert **tokens** to a vector of numbers that capture the semantic meaning of the token
 3. **Positional embedding**: inject positional information into the embeddings of each vector

+**Encoder**: maps an input sequence of symbols to a continuous representation/vector space.
+- Each of the N encoder layers has two sub-layers:
+- 1. Multi-head self-attention mechanism<sup>[1]</sup>
+- - 1. dot product matrix multiplication (MatMul) between Query and Key = scores (degree of emphasis each word should place on other words)
+    2. reduce the magnitude of scores by the square root of the dimension of query and key vectors, to ensure stable gradients
+    3. apply softmax to adjust the score, to ensure all attention weights sum to 1, and highlight important tokens while suppressing irrelevant ones
+    4. multiply the softmax output by value, only tokens with a high value are preserved
+    - Q = what this token is looking for, K = what each token offers, V = actual information to retrieve if a token is relevant
+  2. Residual connection + layer normalization
+  3. Feed-forward network (FC + ReLU + FC)
+  4. Residual connection + layer normalization

+**Decoder**: uses the continuous representation to generate an output sequence one symbol at a time in an **auto-regressive**<sup>[1]</sup> manner.
+- Each of the N decoder layers has three sub-layers:
+- 1. Masked multi-head self-attention: multi-head self-attention + look-ahead mask that masks the future tokens to -inf, ensures that the predictions for a particular position can only depend on known outputs at positions before it
+  2. Encoder-Decoder Multi-Head Attention or Cross Attention: apply self-attention with the encoder as Query and Key and the decoder as Value
+  3. Feed-forward network (FC + ReLU + FC)
+  4. Residual connection + layer normalization

+<sup>[1]</sup> **Multi-head self-attention**: run **self-attention**<sup>[2]</sup> multiple times in parallel, each with different learned Q/K/V projections to learn different types of relationships (e.g., grammar, semantic, positional, etc), all heads are concatenated and combined in the end into a final vector.

+<sup>[2]</sup> **Self-Attention**: a mechanism that allows each town in a sequence to determine its context-aware representation by weighting its relationships with other tokens

 <sup>[1]</sup> **Autoregression**: a modeling approach that **predicts the next value in a sequence based on its previous values**.
 This can be expressed mathematically using the **chain rule**, where the probability of the whole sequence is the product of the probabilities of each token conditioned on all preceding tokens.:

 $$